JoranL/rcis2025/README.md

 # rcis2025

-This is the online repository for the article xxxx
+This is the online repository for the article "Modelling Hierarchies of Organisational Rules", RCIS 2025

 The Wikibase cloud instantiation is available at: https://rule-hierarchies.wikibase.cloud/

-The Kumu mas is available at xxxxx
+The Kumu mas is available at: https://kumu.io/joran/rule-hierarchies-v3-dynamic

 This is the SPARQL query: